hariharasuthanrj/End-to-End-Data-Cleaning-in-MySQL/README.md

 •	Data Cleaning Techniques
 ________________________________________
 **Data Cleaning Process**
-1. Created a Staging Table
+1. Created a Staging Table:

 To preserve the original dataset, I first created a staging table and performed all cleaning operations on the copied data.
 ________________________________________
-2. Removed Duplicate Records
+2. Removed Duplicate Records:

 Used the ROW_NUMBER() window function to identify duplicate rows based on multiple business-related columns.
 Duplicate entries were isolated and removed while ensuring legitimate repeated layoffs were retained.